-Does Oracle Service Cloud (RightNow) conform with the Web Content Accessibility Guidelines (WCAG) guidelines?
+Does Oracle B2C Service (RightNow) conform with the Web Content Accessibility Guidelines (WCAG) guidelines?

 The Oracle Accessibility Program guidelines are based on the Section 508 standards (in effect as of June, 2001), and the Web Content Accessibility Guidelines (WCAG) at the 'AA' level, initially version 1.0 and most recently version 2.0.

 Oracle is committed to developing new products in conformance with the newer WCAG 2.0 standards to the extent practicable; as new products and revisions are released that conform to the WCAG 2.0 standards, we will publish Voluntary Product Accessibility Templates (VPATs) that also include a table of all of the WCAG 2.0 'A' and 'AA' standards, in addition to the current Section 508 standards.
 For VPATs that do not yet contain that additional table, you may use information from the U.S. Access Board and the Web Accessibility Initiative (WAI) to assess the degree of conformance with WCAG 2.0 that our products may already exhibit.